joshbegley/nyt-latest/previous.md

 `In Los Angeles, top prospects got a chance to prove themselves, and others got an opportunity to shine.`\
 https://nytimes.com/athletic/5773100/2024/09/17/prospects-sharks-utah-ducks-kings-kraken/

-**Violence Swirling Around Trump Prompts International Alarm**\
+**Second Apparent Assassination Attempt on Trump Prompts Alarm Abroad**\
-`After a second apparent assassination attempt, there is widespread concern that the November election will not end well and that American democracy has frayed to the breaking point.`\
+`There is widespread concern that the November election will not end well and that American democracy has frayed to the breaking point.`\
 https://nytimes.com/2024/09/17/world/trump-assassination-attempt-world-reaction.html

 **A Wildly Popular New York Taqueria Nails Its Sequel**\